chaincodelabs/research-site/research-intro.md

 Proposed watchtower schemes include:

 * Avarikioti et al. [Cerberus Channels: Incentivizing Watchtowers for Bitcoin](https://eprint.iacr.org/2019/1092) proposes a Bitcoin-compatible payment channel construction with incentivized watchtowers.
-* Khabbazian et al. [Outpost: A Responsive Lightweight Watchtower](https://eprint.iacr.org/2019/986) suggests encoding justice transaction in the opening and commitment transactions in the LN to reduce storage requirements for watchtowers.
+* Khabbazian et al. [Outpost: A Responsive Lightweight Watchtower](https://eprint.iacr.org/2019/986) suggests encoding a justice transaction in the opening and commitment transactions in the LN to reduce storage requirements for watchtowers.
-* Mirzaei et al. [FPPW: A Fair and Privacy Preserving Watchtower For Bitcoin](https://eprint.iacr.org/2021/117) proposes a watchtower scheme for Bitcoin with fairness and balance privacy.
+* Mirzaei et al. [FPPW: A Fair and Privacy Preserving Watchtower For Bitcoin](https://eprint.iacr.org/2021/117) proposes a watchtower scheme for Bitcoin with fairness and balanced privacy.

 ## Privacy